Cure Dry Skin

 Remedies for Dry skin

-According to Dr. Graff the first step is keeping the skin moisturized, which helps our skin regulate our body temperature and protects us from pathogens and infections.
+Dr. Jeanette Graf, is a board certified dermatologist and assistant professor of dermatology at Mount Sinai Hospital in the state of New York and a skin care expert.
+According to Dr. Graf the first step is keeping the skin moisturized, which helps our skin regulate our body temperature, and skin protects us from pathogens and infections.

 Finding a good dermatologist or esthetician is probably your best bet, as your typical drugstore employee is unlikely to be able to give you the best advice.
 A specialist can determine your skin type and troubleshoot your current skin care regimen, giving you advice on the skin products you should be using.
 The good news is that inexpensive products will work just as well as high-end ones.
 There our many organic homemade products which also work well.